 Madison’s 2012 Downtown Plan even specifically sites complete streets as an objective to continue working toward.
 Many of the recommendations in the plan involve improving the safety and aesthetics of key gateway intersections in the downtown area, while improving the ability of pedestrians and bicyclists to cross the street.

 Not only is Madison striving to create more complete streets, but the entire state of Wisconsin is as well.
 Wisconsin actually created a law in June 2009 called “Wisconsin’s Pedestrian and Bike Accommodation Law,” designed to create more complete streets.
-The state law details, “…the department [of Transportation] shall ensure that bikeways and pedestrian ways are established in all new highway construction and reconstruction projects funded in whole or in part from state funds or federal funds…” The state plans to improve safety and foster transportation equity through the passage of this law, and so far it is doing a great job.
+The state law details, “…the department shall ensure that bikeways and pedestrian ways are established in all new highway construction and reconstruction projects funded in whole or in part from state funds or federal funds…” The state plans to improve safety and foster transportation equity through the passage of this law, and so far it is doing a great job.
 Wisconsin was just voted the third bike friendliest state in the nation.

 Is your city concerned about bicycle and pedestrian safety?
 How are their actions stating so?